 I recycled a grapevine wreath that I previously used for autumn door decor.
 I took everything off but there was one very stubborn faux hydrangea that refused to come off so I decided to go with it and just leave it in place.
 Works for me!
 You could instead add some other greenery or a metal star in its place.

 I tucked the flag, stars to the left, over one side of the grapevine wreath, holding in place with safety pins.

-I draped the flag across the wreath gathering it with raffia and tied it tightly around the opposite side of the wreath.
+Drape the flag across the wreath gathering it with raffia and tied it tightly around the opposite side of the wreath.

-I then tied the raffia in a bow allowing the ends to hang and flow with the striped side of the wreath.
+Tie a small bunch of raffia in a bow allowing the ends to hang and flow with the striped side of the wreath.

-I really love how this turned out.
 The flag looks beautiful and gets another chance to be respected and admired and it's a wonderful way to welcome guests!